VirtualGamePad

 VirtualGamePad running on an Android 12 device:

-VirtualGamePad Server running on Windows 11:
+VirtualGamePad Server running on a PC:

 Installation